Don't Breathe

-Don't Breathe is a 2016 American horror thriller film co-produced and directed by Fede Álvarez, who co-wrote it with Rodo Sayagues.
+Don't Breathe is a 2016 American horror film co-produced and directed by Fede Álvarez, who co-wrote it with Rodo Sayagues.
 It is the first installment in the Don't Breathe franchise.
 The film stars Jane Levy, Dylan Minnette, Daniel Zovatto, and Stephen Lang, and focuses on three home intruders who find themselves trapped and hunted in the home of their blind target.

 The project, originally titled A Man in the Dark, was announced in early 2014, with Álvarez directing, Sayagues writing, and Levy starring.
-In contrast to his previous work on Evil Dead (2013), Álvarez decided the project would have less blood, an original storyline, more suspense, and no dependence on supernatural elements—which he felt were overused.
+In contrast to his previous work on Evil Dead (2013), which Levy also starred in, Álvarez decided the project would have less blood, an original storyline, more suspense, and no dependence on supernatural elements—which he felt were overused.
 Principal photography began in June 2015, and wrapped in July in Detroit.

 Don't Breathe premiered at South by Southwest on March 12, 2016, and was theatrically released on August 26, by Sony Pictures Releasing.
-The film grossed over $157 million world and received positive reviews from critics.
+The film grossed over $157 million worldwide and received positive reviews from critics.
 A sequel, Don't Breathe 2, was released in August 2021.

 Plot

 Rocky, Alex, and Money are three Detroit delinquents who make a living by breaking into houses and stealing valuables.
 Rocky longs to move to California with her younger sister, Diddy, and escape from their abusive mother and her alcoholic boyfriend.
 To the trio's frustration, their fence keeps undervaluing the items they bring.

 Money receives a tip from their fence that Gulf War veteran Norman Nordstrom has $300,000 in cash in his house in an abandoned Detroit neighborhood.
 It was reportedly a settlement after a wealthy young woman, Cindy Roberts, killed Norman's daughter in a car accident.
-The three spy on the house and learn that Norman is blind.
+The three spy on the house and learn that Norman is blind (due to both his eyes being injured by exploded grenade shrapnel during his tour of duty in Iraq).

-At night, the gang approach the house, drug Nordstrom's rottweiler, then break in.
-Money puts a sleeping gas bottle in Nordstrom's bedroom.
+At night, the gang approach the house, drug Norman's rottweiler, then break in.
+Money puts a sleeping gas bottle in Norman’s bedroom.
 Seeing a locked basement door, he assumes the loot is hidden in there and shoots the lock.
-The noise wakes up Nordstrom, who overpowers Money, takes the gun, and kills him while Rocky, horrified, watches silently.
+The noise wakes up Norman, who overpowers Money, takes the gun, and kills him while Rocky, horrified, watches silently.

-Rocky witnesses Nordstrom open a hidden safe to check his valuables.
+Rocky witnesses Norman open a hidden safe to check his valuables.
 After he leaves, she opens it and takes the cash.
-However, he finds her and Alex's shoes and realizes there are more intruders, then returns to find the safe empty.
+However, he finds her and Money’s shoes and realizes there are more intruders, then returns to find the safe empty.

-Rocky and Alex evade Nordstrom and enter the basement.
+Rocky and Alex evade Norman and enter the basement.
 There, they find a restrained and gagged pregnant woman who reveals herself to be Cindy Roberts.
 Rocky and Alex free her and attempt to open the storm cellar door.
-Nordstrom shoots at them, unintentionally killing Cindy.
+Norman shoots at them, unintentionally killing Cindy.
 He breaks down and cries in distress over her body.
-Nordstrom then shuts off the lights, plunging the basement into darkness.
+Norman then shuts off the lights, plunging the basement into darkness.
 After a blind chase and struggle, Alex knocks him out and they flee upstairs.